Enjoy 100% free shipping on all orders.

 The Type of Diaper Rash

 One of the biggest factors affecting healing time is the type of diaper rash.
 Mild rashes caused by moisture or friction tend to clear quickly once the skin is kept dry and protected.
-Other types of diaper rash
+Other types of diaper rash (like yeast-related rashes) often take longer to heal and may require specific treatment.

 A yeast rash typically looks brighter red, may have defined borders, and can spread into skin folds, which is why diaper rash vs yeast infection is an important distinction to make early.